This post is also available in: Français

 Peirce ended the Q&A early after twice being shouted down by students.

-The Reed College protest revealed a generational divide: These internet-era young people expected an older queer activist to be a perfect vessel for social justice and wokeness, up to impossible and very modernly defined standards.
+The Reed College protest revealed a generational divide: These internet-era young people expected an older queer activist to be a perfect vessel for social justice and wokeness, living up to impossible and very modernly defined standards of representation.
 While one can fault modern films for not casting trans actors, can you really fault a film that’s now nearly two decades old?

 Here’s a trailer for Boys Don’t Cry: